Get Ready for At-Home Learning

 They didn't have computers either, until we got our first desktop in 2001.

 We lived in three different houses during that time.
-The largest was just over 1200 square feet, but for four years we lived in a two-bedroom home of about 800 square feet.
+The largest was just over 1200 square feet, but for four years we lived in a two-bedroom, 800-square-foot apartment.

 If you have children beginning distance learning this fall, you've probably seen a lot of social media images of the ideal "home classroom" situation.
 These usually involve a separate "school room," a desk, and organizational items such as a large white board and a lot of cute, matching storage containers.

 If you're starting to panic that you don't have a spare room for your home school, and you don't have a dedicated desk for your 6-year-old, don't.
 You don't need a conventional classroom setup or even a dedicated room.
 You can set up distance learning in the dining area or living room.
-Just focus on the basics: a clean, flat surface, comfortable seating, good lighting, minimal distractions, and a space to store school materials.
+Ignore social media, which is designed to make you feel inadequate so you'll go out and buy something, and focus on the basics:

 1. Find a flat writing surface where your child can sit comfortably.

 This can be one end of the kitchen table or counter, if your child doesn't have a desk.
-Completely clear the surface and commit it to school needs during the day.
-It's best to have a chair that offers back support.
-If your child is so young that his legs dangle when he sits, set up a footstool or even a box so that he can rest his feet.
+Clear the surface completely and dedicate it to school needs during the day.
+A chair that offers back support will be much better than a stool, if you can make that switch.
+And if your child is so young that his legs dangle when he sits, set up a footstool or even just a box so that he can rest his feet.

 Just as your child may move from class to class at school, you could arrange different study spots in your home.
 While she may need to sit in front of her laptop for online class meetings and lectures, she could sit on a pillow at the coffee table to do math homework or to study a history text.